Community in Action – Upper School

 Transition Program

-Milton’s Transition Program is almost four decades old, and serves as an optional orientation experience for new students of color and international students in addition to the New Student Orientation Program.
+Milton’s Transition Program is over four decades old, and serves as an optional pre-orientation experience for new students of color and international students looking for an affinity-based community building experience.
 This program seeks to help students develop a sense of belonging at Milton; foster a community of inclusivity, openness, growth, respect, and understanding; and recognize and celebrate a range of identities.
 At Transitions, students of color and international students work with faculty, engage in discussions about identity, and participate in activities both on and off campus.

 Throughout the academic year, Milton holds weekly all-school programming time.
 These community common times range from conversations in advisory, visits by outside speakers, to special events and assemblies hosted by student groups and the Department of Equity, Inclusion, and Justice.
 These blocks of time are designed to educate the community on issues of interest and concern and often focus on fostering mutual respect and personal responsibility.